JaredP94/ELEN4010-Lab4-Deploy/README.md

 * Select a region of your choice (region latency to your location can be tested with the [gcping tool](http://www.gcping.com/))
 * Change your machine type to the *micro* option (1 shared vCPU + 0.6GB RAM)
 * Change the boot disk image to *Ubuntu 18.04 LTS*
-* Tick the firewall exceptions for allowing *HTTP* and *HTTPS* traffic (this will allow incoming traffic on Port 80 - should you wish to create custom firewall exceptions, [consult this useful article](https://cloud.google.com/vpc/docs/firewalls))
+* Tick the firewall exceptions for allowing *HTTP* and *HTTPS* traffic (this will allow incoming traffic on Port 80 - should you wish to create custom firewall exceptions, [consult this useful article](https://cloud.google.com/vpc/docs/firewalls) - traffic on this port will be redirected using *NGINX* which is used as a reverse proxy, a conevnient load balancer, and an SSL manager)
 * Finally, select *Create*

 ### Part 2: Connecting to your VM Instance